joseph-montanez/raylib-php/README.md

 ## Autocomplete

-In this branch there is a [stub](./stub) directory is that contains all the classes and methods so you get information on everything and anything implemented.
+Classes and method calls are available via a stub repository.
+Its contains all the classes and methods so you get information on everything and anything implemented.

 ![IDE Autocomplete](img/autocomplete.png)

+Install via composer:

+    composer require --dev joseph-montanez/raylib-php-stubs

+More information on the stubs can be found here at the repository [RayLib-PHP-Stubs](https://github.com/joseph-montanez/RayLib-PHP-Stubs)

 ## License